alexwlchan/alexwlchan.net/src/_articles/2020/2020-03-02-finding-the-size-of-your-s3-buckets.md

 Whenever I look at [our AWS bill], one of the biggest costs is always S3 storage.
 That's not a surprise -- our account holds, among other things, two copies of Wellcome Collection's [entire digital archive], which is nearly 120TB and growing every day.
-If we ever got a bill and there *wasn't* a big number next to S3, that's a reason to to panic.
+If we ever got a bill and there *wasn't* a big number next to S3, that's a reason to panic.

 [our AWS bill]: /2019/aws-costs-graph/
 [entire digital archive]: /2020/archival-storage-service/